dustinspecker/dscript/README.md

 #### createElement

 Returns an object with properties consisting of HTML tags with function values.
-Each of these functions accepts an optional attributes object and children array.
+Each of these functions accepts optional CSS classes/id selector, attributes object, and children array.

 type: `function`